oracle-devrel/springai-rag-db23ai/README.md

 ### Search on data coming from a PDF stored

-Store a PDF document in the DBMC 23c library: [**Oracle® Database: Get Started with Java Development**](https://docs.oracle.com/en/database/oracle/oracle-database/23/tdpjd/get-started-java-development.pdf) in the Oracle DB 23ai with embeddings coming from OpenAI Embedding service.
+Store a PDF document in the DBMC 23c library: [**Oracle® Database: Get Started with Java Development**](https://docs.oracle.com/en/database/oracle/oracle-database/23/tdpjd/get-started-java-development.pdf) in the Oracle DB 23ai with embeddings coming from the OpenAI Embedding service.
 Dowload locally, and run in a shell:

     ```bash
     curl -X POST -F "file=@./docs/get-started-java-development.pdf" http://localhost:8080/ai/store